python/devguide/committing.rst

 ``default``).
 A forward-port instead of a back-port is preferred as it allows the :abbr:`DAG (directed acyclic graph)` used by hg to work with the movement of the patch through the codebase instead of against it.

+Note that this policy applies only within a major version - the ``2.7`` branch is an independent thread of development, and should *never* be merged to any of the ``3.x`` branches of ``default``.
+If a bug fix applies to both ``2.x`` and ``3.x``, the two additions are handled as separate commits.
+It doesn't matter which is updated first, but any associated tracker issues should be closed only after all affected versions have been modified in the main repository.

 .. warning::
    Even when porting an already committed patch, you should **still** check the